20 Life Areas: Strategium Personal Score Test Results Revealed

 Thank you for passing our self-assessment Strategium Personal Score test (SPS-test).
 This post provides information to help you understand your results.

-If you got to this page before the SPS test, we recommend you to pass the test, save your results and return to this page for clarification.
+If you got to this page before the SPS test, we recommend you pass the test, save your results and return to this page for clarification.

 After answering the questions, you should have received the following information: